andreasdr/tdme/README.md

         - documentation

     - What is WIP
+        - particle system editor
         - rigid body simulator(needs to be updated to newer "ReactPhysics3D 0.5")

     - Technology
         - designed for simple multi threading